position-pal/Documentation/content/docs/5-implementation/4-user-groupd-service.md

 ### Clean Architecture Implementation

-For the User Service implementation, we adopted a **Clean Architecture** approach with clearly separated layers.
+We adopted a **Clean Architecture** with clearly separated layers.
 This architectural choice provides significant benefits for a service responsible for sensitive user data:

 ```plaintext
 user-service/